kato-im/hubot-kato/README.md

 ## Copyright

-Copyright &copy; LeChat Inc. See LICENSE for details.
+Copyright &copy; LeChat, Inc. See LICENSE for details.